Bob Brudzinski: Los Angeles Rams

-The Los Angeles Rams drafted Brudzinski with the 23rd pick in the first round of the 1977 NFL draft.
+The Los Angeles Rams drafted Brudzinski in the first round with the 23rd overall pick in the first round of the 1977 NFL draft.
 The Rams planned moving him to outside linebacker, to match his 4.7 speed and good strength.
 He started as a rookie because starting middle linebacker Jack Reynolds held out for the first one-third of the season.
 While starting left linebacker Jim Youngblood moved to the middle to fill in for Reynolds, Brudzinski started at left linebacker.
 He ended up starting seven games and recording 37 tackles, two interceptions, three forced fumbles and one sack.
 He was voted All-Rookie by UPI and PFWA and FD for his efforts in 1977.
 In 1978, he became the starter at right outside linebacker in week 10 when Isiah Robertson walked out of camp purported with complaints about his salary.
 The Rams defense was ranked #1 in the NFL at the time and in the 2 1/2 months with Brudzinski starting they never fell from the top status.
 He ended the year with 43 tackles, intercepted a pass that went for a touchdown and two quarterback sacks.

 In 1979 Brudzinski had his best year to date.
 Making all 16 starts as the RLB and being named 2nd-team All-pro by the Gannett Wire Service.
 "Bru" as his teammates called him, amassed 127 tackles, with 7 of those for a loss, plus 5 sacks, he intercepted a pass, forced a fumble, recovered one and broke up 14 passes, either at the line of scrimmage or in coverage.
 The Rams went through the NFC playoffs beating the Dallas Cowboys and Tampa Bay Buccaneers before losing Super Bowl XIV to the Pittsburgh Steelers.

 Two-thirds into the 1980 season Brudzinski walked out and never returned to the Rams.
 To date, he had made 35 tackles and had 6 passes defensed plus a sack, but felt he was underpaid.
 He was replaced by George Andrews.

 The Rams were forced to trade Brudzinski and did so in the spring of 1981.
 The Rams received multiple picks and the top pick was used to draft future star linebacker Jim Collins.
 With the Rams Brudzinski totaled 242 tackles, 9 sacks, and over 20 passes broken up in his 55 games (41 starts) with the Rams.